migratetoflarum/lab.migratetoflarum.com/README.md

 ## A MigrateToFlarum service

-This is a free extension by MigrateToFlarum, an online forum migration tool (launching soon).
+This is a free service by MigrateToFlarum, an online forum migration tool (launching soon).
 Follow us on Twitter for updates https://twitter.com/MigrateToFlarum

 Need a custom Flarum extension ?
 [Contact Clark Winkelmann !](https://clarkwinkelmann.com/flarum)